pjtunstall/lem-in/README.md

 4. BFS.
 5. If `nest.End` has no predecessor, break.
 6. Update flow.
-7. If this didn't reduce the number of turns, break.
+7. If this increased the number of turns, break.
 8. Update paths.
 9. End loop.
 10. Return paths and flow.